algoan/nodejs-algoan-integration-examples/score-integration-without-connector/README.md

 ## Usage

-Once your local connector is launched and your REST hooks are created, you can now start the application:
+You can now start the application:

 ```bash
 npm start
 ```

 Then, go to your favorite browser and navigate to [http://localhost:3000].
-It will display a web page with two buttons.
+It will display a web page with one button:

 - Click on the "Launch score" to begin with the process